chrishumboldt/Rocket-Button/README.md

 #### Rocket Tools
 If you are using this component in conjunction with Rocket Tools, then **always** load the Rocket Tools library first.
 This component extends that library when detected.

+#### Buttonplate Deprecated
+The original library that this has been based on, Buttonplate, has been deprecated.
+The entire Webplate project is being refactored and rebranded with a new development philosophy.
+Buttonplate will be maintained only with bug fixes under the **buttonplate** branch.

 ## Author
 Created and maintained by Chris Humboldt<br>